Sladozevik/CarND-Vehicle-Detection-master/writeup_template.md

 ## Pipeline

-in **Cell 20** I have created pipeline that consists of function `find_cars`.
+in **Cell 20** I have created function `find_cars`.
 This single function that can extract features using hog sub-sampling and make predictions

-I have tested function `find_cars` with windows search area of
+I have tested function `find_cars` with windows search area of:
 ```
 ystart = 400
 ystop = 656